sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-rpm.md

 ### Download and install the portal package
 #### Download the portal package
 To start with, you need to download the portal package from [packagecloud.io](https://packagecloud.io).
-To keep things organised, first create a directory where all installation assets (packages and config files) will be stored:
+To keep things organized, first create a directory where all installation assets (packages and config files) will be stored:
 ```console
 mkdir ~/portal-install
 cd ~/portal-install